 Forced Derate

-The portion of the Resource removed from service when the derating exceeds the greater of ten MW or 5% of its Seasonal net max sustainable rating provided through the Resource Registration process.
+The portion of the Resource removed from service when the derating exceeds ten MW of its Seasonal net max sustainable rating provided through the Resource Registration process.
 For Qualified Scheduling Entities (QSEs) representing Intermittent Renewable Resources (IRRs), the loss of a portion of the capacity shall be due to the unavailability of a portion of the equipment and shall not include capacity changes due to changes in the power source (e.g., wind speed at the Wind-powered Generation Resource (WGR) facility for a WGR, or changes in solar irradiance at the PhotoVoltaic Generation Resource (PVGR) facility for a PVGR).

 3.1.4.4 Management of Resource or Transmission Forced Outages or Maintenance Outages